How We Validated the FRED Score

 Past crashes are the single strongest predictor of future crashes.
 Carriers with elevated crash rates in Year 1 consistently had elevated rates in Year 2.
 This signal is robust across all fleet sizes and carrier ages.

-2. Behavioral Violations
+2. Behavioral Violation Rate

 Driver decision violations — speeding, reckless driving, HOS violations, drug and alcohol offenses — are the strongest leading indicator among violation types.
 These capture the culture and discipline of a carrier's operation before crashes actually happen.